rancher/docs/content/rancher/v2.6/en/installation/other-installation-methods/single-node-docker/_index.md

 ### Option E: Localhost tunneling, no Certificate

-If you are installing Rancher in a development or testing environment where you have a localhost tunneling solution running (i.e. [ngrok](https://ngrok.com/)), you'll need to avoid generating a Certificate.
-This installation option doesn't request for a certificate.
+If you are installing Rancher in a development or testing environment where you have a localhost tunneling solution running, such as [ngrok](https://ngrok.com/), avoid generating a certificate.
+This installation option doesn't require a certificate.

 Log into your host machine, and run the Docker command below.